saninsteinn/django-assistant-bot/README.md

 The Django Assistant Bot project is organized into several key components that streamline the development of a sophisticated assistant bot.

-1. **Assistant Module**: This core module encompasses essential functionalities, including a custom admin interface for managing user interactions and tokens, and an AI integration component that handles dialog management and response generation.
-It also features middleware for dynamic request handling and a robust document processing system, utilizing asynchronous programming to enhance performance and responsiveness.
+1. **Assistant Module**: This core module encompasses essential functionalities, including a custom admin interface for managing user interactions and tokens, an AI integration component that handles dialog management and response generation, a broadcasting system for sending messages to multiple users, and middleware for dynamic request handling and robust document processing.
+It leverages asynchronous programming to enhance performance and responsiveness.

 2. **Example Module**: Serving as a practical demonstration, this module includes configuration files and task management setups that showcase the bot's capabilities.
 It provides a template for users to implement and configure their own instances of the assistant bot.